How to Run PPC Campaigns in Google Ads

-Linking your AdWords account with Analytics help you understand the customer cycle.
+Linking your Google Ads account with Analytics help you understand the customer cycle.
 It tells you how your potential customers are interacting with your brand and you can easily analyze different touch points during their customer journey.

 It helps marketers see beyond their successes and failures.
 In other words, it does not just give you a notification on which campaign is failing but, can also help you understand what happened to visitors who did not complete their purchase or fulfill your desired goals.